pmartinolli/academicTTRPG/README.md

 ## Acknowledgements

-- This code in javascript was developped by [Rudolf](https://lwcvl.github.io/RudolfGeyerCatalog/) [Geyer](https://digitalorientalist.com/2020/12/18/turning-a-zotero-bibliography-into-an-online-browsable-catalog/).
+- This code in javascript was developped by [DigitalOrientalist](https://lwcvl.github.io/RudolfGeyerCatalog/) [#](https://digitalorientalist.com/2020/12/18/turning-a-zotero-bibliography-into-an-online-browsable-catalog/) (GNU GPL 3, 2007).